picmi/help/docs/business/faqs.md

 This usually happens when the job has [**no vacancies**](about-picmi/applications.md#restrictions-on-actions).
 You can see this as a business user or as an individual applying.

-* As a business user, check the job itself
+* As a business user, check the [job application controls](article/job-application-controls)
-* As a jobseeker, they can see it on the top-left of the workflow or in the list view
+* As a jobseeker, they can see positions available on the top-left of the workflow or in the list view

 <prompt>